Makwana039/py.project-3/README.md

 ---

-## Future Improvements
+## 🔮 Future Enhancements

-- Store data permanently using a file or database.
+- Store records in a CSV or JSON file
-- Validate user input.
-- Search students by ID or name.
+- Search student by Student ID
+- Input validation
-- Sort student records.
+- Sort student records
-- Generate reports.
+- Graphical User Interface (GUI)
+- Database integration using SQLite or MySQL

 ---

+## 👨‍💻 Author

+**Vishwa**

+Python Developer | Student

+---

-## License
+## 📄 License

 This project is created for educational and learning purposes.